Dimillian/DMRESTRequest-objc/readme.md

 ###Constants
 You have to edit 2 constants, in **DMRESTRequest**, your `API_URL` and `FILE_EXT`.
 Those constants represent your server endpoint and the file extensions you use (ie .json).
-URL string is constructed like this `API_URL/ressource.FILE_EXT?parameters`
+URL string is constructed like this `API_URL/ressource.FILE_EXT?parameters`for a GET request.

 ###Timeout
 Default `Timeout` interval is 60 seconds You can you can set:  `request.timeout = 30`.

 ###Sending parameters as JSON
 For automatic parameters conversion to JSON format for HTTPBody just set `request.sendJSON = YES` before executing the request.
 It will automagically convert your parameters to a JSON string and set thr HTTP stuff like `application/json`.
-(Useful for RAILS REST service for example)

 ###HTTP header fields
 The standard HTTP content-type is hardcoded to `application/x-www-form-urlencoded`, you're free to make it dynamic if you need a custom one.
 But for most/all of your requests it should works.
+(It's set to `application/json` if you send params as JSON).

 ###Custom HTTP header fields